bec-smith/final-cs193x/README.md

 # Final Project: Adopt A Dog!

-User can input a dog breed and zip code to receive a list of dogs in the given area using PetFinder's API.
+User can pick a breed/location and can select their favorite dogs